 Step 2: Start With a Foundation

 Begin with either Fadiman or Stamets protocol for 4-6 weeks.
 Track diligently.
-This establishes your baseline response and reveals:
+This establishes your baseline response and reveals your optimal dose, which days you respond best, what side effects (if any) you experience, and whether the standard schedule suits your life rhythm.

 Step 3: Identify What to Adjust